-If you're worried about the price tags of the logo-clad iterations beloved by Carrie Bradshaw and the crew, rest assured that the high street has delivered a bounty of winning styles that can easily fit into any budget (Zara, in particular, has a fab selection right now, as does ASOS).
-This is also a trend that lends itself to buying secondhand, so if you fancy a vintage Fendi, head over to Vestiaire Collective or Rokit and keep your eyes peeled (I've also included a couple below).
+Designed to sit nicely with tailored shirting, loose-fit jeans, sharp blazers and slouchy sweaters, the bag adds polish to basic outfit pairings, as many of our favourite influencers have been showcasing.
+If you're worried about the price tags of the designer iterations beloved by Carrie Bradshaw and crew, rest assured that the high street has delivered a bounty of winning styles that can fit into any budget.
+This is also a trend that lends itself to buying second-hand, so if you fancy a pre-loved look, head over to Vestiaire Collective or Etsy, and keep your eyes peeled.
+I've also included a few options below.

 Scroll down to see and shop the throwback bag that won't cost you the earth this summer.

 Go tonal with a matchy-matchy skirt and jumper.
 Then add a colour-coordinated baguette.